bitburner-official/bitburner-src/markdown/bitburner.ns.settitle.md

 Otherwise, the pid argument can be used to change the logs from another script.

-It is possible to pass a React Element instead of a string.
-Get these by calling React.createElement() with appropriate parameters.
-You should either know or be willing to learn about the React UI library if you go down this route, and there will likely be rough edges.
+It is possible to pass any React Node instead of a string.
+See [ReactElement](./bitburner.reactelement.md) and [ReactNode](./bitburner.reactnode.md) types for additional info.